7 Business Models for Monetizing Digital Content

 The question remains whether this model will work for news and magazine articles, which are typically one-time reads, where music and video track downloads are more sticky.

-The hallmark of freemium is offering a free and paid (premium) version.
+The hallmark of freemium model is offering basic features for a product or services to consumers at no cost but charging a premium fee to access more advances features.
 There are a few variations of this model:

 - Free and paid version (e.g. lite use and power use, personal vs. business use, ad-supported vs. ad-free, basic vs. enhanced features, etc.)

-- Free with in-product transations (e.g. virtual goods and currency in-game, which accounts for 72% of Apple App Store revenue)
+- Free with in-product transactions (e.g. virtual goods and currency in-game, which accounts for 72% of Apple App Store revenue)

 - Free and premium with microtransactions (buy ad-free Angry Birds, buy levels and goods within the game)

 Ad-supported free products are common across digital verticals, from newspapers and magazines to games and software, on-demand video, music services and social networks.
 But it goes beyond banner ads.
-Viggle is an example of innovative ad opportunities.
+Viggle was an example of innovative ad opportunities in the mis 2000's

 Its second-screen app (companion to television) is not only free for users, but rewards users for engagement with TV shows and ads through its own loyalty program.
 Points accrued from check-ins to favorite TV shows, ad viewing, trivia and other actions are redeemable for real gift cards like Starbucks, Amazon, Groupon, Fandango and Facebook.
 This differentiates it from other second-screen apps like GetGlue.